Skip to content

 In all these cases, the right reflex isn’t necessarily to walk away from the transaction.
 It’s to renegotiate the terms — or to find a better-financed buyer.

-If you want to understand which financing structures are realistic for your business, a confidential valuation is a good starting point.
+Before negotiating a vendor take-back, you first need to understand which financing structures are realistic for your business.
+A confidential valuation can be a useful starting point.

 Key takeaways: